Canon 6D vs Nikon Z6 II

 Travel and landscape photographers will find it useful that the 6D has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The Z6 II is a recent model that features in the current product line-up of Nikon.
-In contrast, the 6D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 6D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 6D was succeeded by the Canon 6D Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 6D and Z6 II can be found, respectively, in the Canon 6D Manual (free pdf) or the online Nikon Z6 II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 6D and the Nikon Z6 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.